paast/LC-challenge/rsc/pages/index.md

 This code isn't fancy and interactive like the online textbook, it's just nicely formatted html.
 It should support easy copying/pasting - let me know if you have trouble with this.

-Below is a map of what I plan on covering.
+Below is a list of what I plan on covering.
 Any suggestions are welcome.

+- Regular Expressions
+- List/Dict/Set Comprehension
+- Map, Filter, Reduce
+- Bitwise Operators
+- Unit Testing
+- Web APIs
+- Slackbot
+- Graph Theory:
+	- Degree of Connection
+	- Markov Chain
+	- Pathfinding Algorithms
+- Cryptography
+	- ???